itssaifurrehman/Classification/README.md

-#README
-Exapmle of classificaiton using Logistic Regression in Python
+Example of classification using Logistic Regression in Python